A perfect place, with perfect activities, for your corporate team building retreat.

 St. Augustine is the nation's oldest city and is rich with history.
 It has a quaint and classic feel to its streets with plenty of modern amenities available for everyone in your company.
 Whether people like spirited nightlife, boutique shopping, a game of golf out on the greens, or a few hours of deep sea fishing, St. Augustine caters to all sorts of interests.
 The Historic District is very walkable and staying at different accommodations means you can still see plenty of each other and meet up easily.

 With escape rooms and immersive experiences becoming more popular, team building is a concept that companies are fired up about -- especially post-pandemic.
 Whether team building actually builds teams in a meaningful way long-term is debatable, but there's something nice about working together towards a simple (and fun) goal.
 After all, teamwork makes the dream work.

 Not only that but whether a team succeeds or fails, the process teaches you about each member of the team.
 You learn about personality quirks, ways of communicating, the different thought processes people go through.
 Consider these team building activities in St. Augustine as a way to experience those insights first-hand.

-The pirates were the original dream team - that's the message behind the Black Raven Pirate Cruise's team building adventure in St. Augustine.
+The pirates were the original dream team - that's the message behind the Black Raven Pirate Cruise's team building adventure.
 Using the pirate ship as an analogy, with the varying roles on the ship, the sense of a common mission (mostly of the treasury nature), and the challenges of navigating treacherous waters, the Black Raven team can help boost your company morale in a way that's fun and unique.

 The Alligator Farm offers special packages with team building activities to get everyone working together.
 Packages are designed for groups of varying size including up to 20 people, or 21-40 people.
 Indoor and outdoor meeting facilities are available on-site for your own presentations, and the activities include ziplining over the alligators.